Things to Do in St. Joseph MO:

 Shoppes at North Village

-From cupcakes and burgers to apparel and home décor, these shops have something for everyone.
+From burritos and burgers to apparel and home décor, these shops have something for everyone.
 Entertainment can be found here as well, with a movie theater, annual concert series and more.

 Southside Fall Festival